 To learn more about health insurance options and which plans may be available to you, visit this source.

 Fully Understand & Take Advantage of Your Benefits

 In order to take complete advantage of your health insurance plan, you must understand the full scope of benefits provided to you within that plan.
-Don’t hesitate to contact an associate from your insurance team to clarify any questions you may have about your plan.
+Don’t hesitate to contact health care executives from your insurance team to clarify any questions you may have about your plan.
 Many patients don’t know that mental health visits, transportation costs, gym membership discounts, and more are covered by select insurance programs.
 Once you understand the wide-ranging spectrum of your benefits, you can fully reap them.

 Be sure to take advantage of any annual health visits, routine screenings, and appropriate vaccinations that are afforded to you.
-Participating in preventive care measures helps patients to avoid health problems down the line, in turn, cutting back on potential health care expenses.
+Participating in preventive care measures helps patients to avoid health problems down the line, in turn, cutting back on potential excess health spending.

 Note: Oak Street Health has providers and teams that are trained and ready to discuss health insurance benefits with their patients.